-Persons interested in applying for transfer should submit an application supported by an LSDAS report of their college grades and Law School Admission Test scores (cf. the section on first-year admissions).
-Normally, this can be provided by the Admissions Officer or Registrar of the applicant's first law school.
-It should not be necessary to complete a new LSDAS registration.
+Lower Division Class Hours Upper Division Class Hours Freshman Junior new LSDAS registration.
 In addition, a transcript of work done in law school should be sent by that school directly to this Admissions Office.
 An indication of class rank must also be sent by the appropriate official.
-This requirement will pose some difficulty for applicants whose first school does not prepare class rankings for the firstyear class.
+This requirement will pose some difficulty for applicants whose first school does not prepare class rankings for the first-year class.
 The wide variation in grading symbols and in the distribution of grades leads us to require an official ranking; transfer applications are not reviewed until all required materials, including grades and class rank, have been received.
 Candidates who applied for admission previously should indicate this.
 (Admission files are kept for four years if the student is once admitted and for two years if admission is denied.)
 At least one recommendation from a law school instructor is required.
 Decisions on transfer applications are made in the late summer, by which time most law school transcripts are available.
 Because of the timing of the transfer process, no deadline for application has been established.